grafana/mimir/operations/helm/charts/mimir-distributed/README.md

 ### Migrate from Cortex to Grafana Mimir

-Please consult the [Migration from Cortex to Grafana](https://grafana.com/docs/mimir/latest/migration-guide/migrating-from-cortex/) guide on how to update the configuration.
+To update the configuration, see [Migrating from Cortex to Grafana Mimir](https://grafana.com/docs/mimir/latest/migration-guide/migrating-from-cortex/).

 ## Installation of Grafana Enterprise Metrics